My sister and I received a complimentary day pass to the Warwick Paradise Island. All opinions expressed are my own.

 Catch Views of the Nassau Harbour

-My favorite part about visiting the Warwick Paradise Island is the view of the Nassau Harbour.
+My favorite part about visiting the Warwick Bahamas is the view of the Nassau Harbour.
 On my first trip, I saw the best view from the Harbour Premium Balcony Suites, but this time I made it my business to take a walk on the boardwalk for a better look.
 We saw tour and speedboats passing by and I think I even saw a flying fish jump out the water.

 Grab a Bite at the Verandah Buffet or Chickcharnie’s